-Perhaps one of the greatest features of Google Analytics is its ability to delve into the flow of a user’s session on your website.
+Perhaps one of the greatest and best features of Google Analytics is its ability to delve into the flow of a user’s session on your website.
 The term behavior flow refers to a move beyond basic statistics and toward in-depth analysis of your visitors’ movement through your website.
 By monitoring where visitors went on your site, how long they spent before clicking to another section, and whether they ultimately made a sale, Google Analytics can give you an idea as to why the customer came to your store.
 Were they browsing or did they intend to buy?
 Behavior flow monitoring can tell you.
 All of this information is presented in a visual manner, making it easy for you to break things down in a matter of moments.

 When used properly, Google Analytics is a tool that can tell you much more than just who visited your website and how they got there.
 The more you use the tool in the manners listed above, the more power you will have in creating new conversions.